 Property NSW is planning further consultation with the community regarding final use of the site following the completion of remediation.
 This may include public open space.

-November 2012: Property NSW prepared an Environmental Assessment (EA) for the proposed remediation of the Government properties in Nelson Parade, Hunters Hill.
-The proponent then lodged the EA with the Department for planning approval.
+November 2012: Property NSW prepared an Environmental Assessment (EA) for the proposed remediation of properties in Nelson Parade, Hunters Hill.
+The proponent then lodged the EA with the Department for consideration.

 22 November 2012 – 8 February 2013: The Department invited submissions about the EA during public exhibition.

 January 2015: After review of all submissions, Property NSW lodged a response to the submissions (the Submissions Report).

 The Department requested further information from Property NSW to fully address the issues raised in submissions.
 This included the final disposal location for the contaminated material.